mlibrary/dromedary/docs/indexing.md

 # Indexing (new) MED data

+Note on permissions: Updating the data requires:
+  * An account on the dev machine (nectar) that is a member of the group 'dromedary-staging' on the dev machine (to put `In_progress_MEC_files.zip` up there)
+  * Permission to deploy dromedary via `moku`

+Contact A&E if you need either.

 ## Synopsis

 * Download content of [the box folder](https://umich.box.com/s/ah2imm5webu32to343p2n6xur828zi5w), which creates `In_progress_MEC_files.zip`.
 Copy that file to the dev server (currently nectar) in the directory `/hydra-dev/dromedary-data/build`

+From any machine behind the LIT firewall, run (cut/paste) the following commands for the instance you're targeting.

 * Prepare the data for indexing (always done on staging, doesn't actually affect anything right away):
   * `ssh deployhost exec dromedary-staging "bin/dromedary newdata prepare /hydra-dev/dromedary-data/build/In_progress_MEC_files.zip"`
 * Actually index the data, which takes the relevant site out of commission for a while (30mn?)